 Assistant Professor of Game Writing for George Mason University

-Seth Hudson serves George Mason University as Assistant Professor of Game Writing in the Computer Game Design program, he teaches Story Design for Computer Games, Critical Studies, and the History of Computer Games.
-Hudson’s scholarship ranges from topics including: game writing instruction, pedagogy, curriculum development, international humanitarian law, and the role of play in higher education, presenting at the Game Developers Conference (GDC), East Coast Games Conference, American Society for International Law Annual Meeting, and the International Society for the Scholarship of Teaching and Learning Annual Conference.
-Hudson also serves as mentor for Mason’s undergraduate Games-Engaged Analysis and Research (GEAR) group.
+Dr. Seth Andrew Hudson serves George Mason University as Assistant Professor of Game Writing in the Computer Game Design program—he teaches Story Design for Computer Games, Criticism and Research Methods, and the History of Computer Games.
+Hudson’s scholarship has addressed topics including international humanitarian law in games; student identity in higher education; pedagogy in game writing; portfolio-focused curriculum development; and involving students undergraduate research.
+Past conference engagements include GDC, the American Society for International Law, the International Society for the Scholarship of Teaching and Learning, and the East Coast Games Conference.

 The Evolution of Teamwork—Studying Student Dev Team Motivation

 This talk explores the psychological perspective of aspiring game designers learning to collaborate in preparation for the games industry.
 Framed by the speakers’ ongoing research regarding face-to-face and digital communication in collaborative game development, the talk discusses preliminary findings on student-developers’ mental attitudes, communication, personality characteristics, and team leadership and engagement.
 In addition to outlining their respective studies, the speakers discuss which of the evaluated factors had the greatest correlation with the success of games, team effectiveness, and student success.